RAHUL-THITA-235/melano/README.md

 # Melano-Bag-Store

-It is a website of Bag store.
+It is an E-commerce website of Bag store.
 You get a collection of different types of bags there.